papanikos/refseqtools/mini_Tutorial.md

 that can be readily loaded into scripts that use this information to calculate sequence contents per taxonomy.
-This is done with the `convert_acc2taxid_to_json.py` utility, where a taxid is used as a primary key and all accessions and sequence sizes are stored per taxid.
+This is done with the `convert_acc2taxid_to_json.py` utility, where a taxid is used as a primary key and all accessions and sequence sizes are stored under it.

 ```
 $ python convert_acc2taxid -i Refseq90.DNA.gz -o Refseq90.DNA.json